othiym23/node-continuation-local-storage/README.md

 ### namespace.createContext()

-Create a new local context.
+Create a new scope to which attributes can be bound or mutated.

 ### namespace.set(key, value)

-Set a value on the current local context.
+Set a value on the current continuation context.
 Shorthand for `namespace.active.set(key, value)`.

 ### namespace.get(key)

-Look up a value on the current local context.
-Recursively searches from the innermost to outermost nested local context for a value associated with a given key.
+Look up a value on the current continuation context.
+Recursively searches from the innermost to outermost nested continuation context for a value associated with a given key.

 ## Class: Context

-A Context encapsulates the current nesting level and its associated values.
+A Context encapsulates the current point in time in the execution of a callback chain and its associated values.
 Contexts are derived from [EventEmitter][], and have a life cycle (which, for now, consists of the `end` event when they're about to go out of scope).
 Contexts are created exclusively via Namespaces.

 ### context.run(callback)

-Run a function within the specified local context.
+Run a function within the specified continuation context.
 Shortcut for `context.bind(callback)()`.

 ### context.bind(callback)

-Bind a function to the specified local context.
+Bind a function to the specified continuation context.
 Works analagously to `Function.bind()` or `domain.bind()`.

 ### context.set(key, value)

-Set a value on the specified local context.
+Set a value on the specified continuation context.

 ### context.get(key)

-Look up a value on *only* the specified local context -- doesn't fall through to containing scopes.
+Look up a value on *only* the specified continuation context -- doesn't fall through to containing scopes.

 ## Rationale